If you have much content at all – say, anything over about three pages – people are going to want to search your site.

 Create a Search Engine

-Sign in to your Google account and visit https://cse.google.com.
+Sign in to the Google account associated with your website and visit https://cse.google.com.
 Click on the Create a custom search engine button and you’ll see the page below.

 Under “Sites to search” you need only enter your site’s domain.
 I’ve entered “www.askleoonbusiness.com”, the home-page URL of the site for which I want the search engine.
 You can then also name your search engine – I’ve entered “Ask Leo!
 On Business Example Site Search”.